An explicit Abelian surface with maximal Galois action: Controlling the mod- representations

 The results of \cite{anni-dokchitser:hyperelliptic} give explicit congruence conditions on $f(x)$ so that the criteria of the above theorem are satisfied at all but a finite set of primes $\ell$.
-We begin with a definition:
+For its statement and proof we require two further definitions:

 \begin{definition}[ {\cite[Definition 1.2, Definition 1.3]{anni-dokchitser:hyperelliptic}}] For a prime ideal $\p$ of $\OO_K$ with residue characteristic $p$ and corresponding valuation $v_\p$, let $F$ denote the completion of $K$ at $v_\p$, viewed as an extension of $\Q_p$, and let $\OO_F$ denote the ring of integers.
 A polynomial $f(x)=x^n+a_{n-1}x^{n-1}+\ldots+a_0\in \OO_F[x]$ is said to be {\it $t$-Eisenstein} at $\p$ if $v_\p(a_i)\geq t$ for $1\leq i\leq n-1$ and $v_\p(a_0)=t$.